supahcraig/CLDR/Demos/CDP Experiences/Data Engineering.md

 Then create your job against that resource.
 No advanced options, main class, arguments etc are necessary.

-Here is my sample spark:
+Here is my sample spark, you can find working examples in this repo (Long atbats without a curveball/fastball.py)

 ```
 from pyspark.sql import SparkSession